nmanske/WarAnthology/README.md

+# War Anthology - Simulator and Game

-Have you ever played the card game War?
-Did you ever get bored of playing the standard version of the game over and over again?
+Did you ever get bored playing the card game War?
+And have you ever wondered why you spent so much time playing a decisionless game?
 Don't worry, I got your back.
-This project will contain several exciting variations of the classic card game.
-The gameplay will be console-based, which is way more exciting than using an actual GUI.
+This project will contain several exciting variations of the classic card game, as well as the option to run a simulator or to engage in individual battles.
+I hope that you are ready to enjoy War Anthology, whether or not you choose to engage in the tedious gameplay.

+A big thanks to [I'm an inline-style link with title](https://www.google.com "War Variations") for the variations that I will be using.